stevendelro/Portfolio/README.md

 ## About the project

 I just completed the final prototype of my weather app: [Weathernaut](https://www.stevenlives.com/work/Weathernaut), which was my first NextJS project and I really enjoyed it.
-While developing the weather app, [NextJS 9.3](https://nextjs.org/blog/next-9-3) was released—and with it, the ability to opt-in for Static Site Generation on a page-by-page basis.
+While developing the weather app, [NextJS 9.3](https://nextjs.org/blog/next-9-3) was released--and with it, the ability to opt-in for Static Site Generation on a page-by-page basis.

 Stoked, I decided that it was time to build a new portfolio.